Event Information

 • Participants may only submit one abstract.

-• Poster Day presenters are invited to have their abstracts reviewed for consideration for the 2024 Science Slam competition.
-Selected abstract presenters will be invited to give Science Slam flash talk presentations during the Scientific Symposium on Wednesday, May 1st, with the opportunity to be awarded a monetary prize.
+• Science Slam Competition: Poster Day presenters are invited to have their abstracts reviewed for consideration for the 2026 Science Slam competition.
+Selected abstract presenters will be invited to give Science Slam flash talk presentations during the Scientific Symposium on Tuesday, May 5th, with the opportunity to be awarded a monetary prize.
 We welcome submissions on all scientific topics, including those outside of this year's theme.
 You will be invited to opt into the Science Slam competition when you submit your CHOP Research Poster Day abstract.

 • Work presented at previous scientific events may be submitted.